dealingwith/daniel-industries/_posts/2022-03-08-the-delightful-anachronisms-of-whys-poignant-guide.markdown

 > I don’t want to give away the plot at all, but to tug your appetite I’ll just say this: one kid talks to his dead brother in ActionScript.
 More to come.

 I'm reading *_why's poignant guide*.
-The first time I didn't pay much attention if I'm being honest.
-Because I'm a contrarian and never timing things correctly when Ruby was all the rage I was deep into Javascript.
+The first time I didn't pay much attention, if I'm being honest.
+Because I'm a contrarian and never time things correctly, when Ruby was all the rage I was deep into Javascript.
 Now that Javascript is all the rage, I'm deep into Ruby.

 Anyway, I was most certainly alive and deep into the web when Flash and ActionScript were things of significance.
 So the above bit made me chuckle.
 And nostalgic.